She's Gotta Have It: Critical response

 The film was very well received by critics and audiences.
-Review aggregator website Rotten Tomatoes reports a 94% score based on 32 reviews, with an average rating of 7.1/10.
+Review aggregator website Rotten Tomatoes reports a 91% score based on 87 reviews, with an average rating of 7.2/10.
 The consensus states: "With She's Gotta Have It, Spike Lee delivered his bracing first shot across Hollywood's bow--and set the template for the groundbreaking act to follow."
 It holds a 79/100 average on Metacritic.

 The New York Times Film critic, D.J.R.
 Bruckner, wrote of the film in 1986: "stripped of some of the distractions of this presentation, their story has a touch of the classic.
 These people are not victims of blind forces; they make choices, defend them and grow in understanding, not always happily, as a result.
 Their story would be more enjoyable in a more polished film, but it has a power that is not dissipated by this one's weaknesses."

 John Simon of the National Review called She's Gotta Have It a "cutesy, trivial sex carousel".

 Home media

 She's Gotta Have It was first released on VHS, initially by Key Video and later by PolyGram Video as part of a distribution deal with Chris Blackwell's Island World Group, which retained the rights following the purchase of Island Records by PolyGram (PolyGram would eventually acquire the rest of Island in December 1994).

 In the mid-1990s, The Criterion Collection released the film on laserdisc.
 According to Lee's agent, the film was to be eventually released on DVD.
 Jonathan Turell of The Criterion Collection ended that rumor, saying "No for She's Gotta Have It.
 We don't have DVD rights."
-This laserdisc is the only release of the film that has the NC-17-rated director's cut, including sexual content that was cut to obtain an R rating.
+This laserdisc is the only release of the film that has the unrated director's cut, including sexual content that was cut to obtain an R rating.
 This release also contains an exclusive commentary by Spike Lee.

 The film's first North American DVD release was in January 2008 by 20th Century Fox Home Entertainment through United Artists and Metro-Goldwyn-Mayer.
 Despite its availability on DVD in the United Kingdom, the DVD release for Region 1 took longer than expected.

 In 2010, the film was digitized in High Definition (1080i) and broadcast on MGM HD.